Neiva07/tocos-test/README.md

 A step by step guide that will tell you how to get the development environment up and running.

 ```
 $ git clone git@github.com:Neiva07/tocos-test.git
 $ cd tocos-test/server

+create a `.env` file with the variables suggested on the `.env.example`

 $ docker-compose build && docker-compose up
 ```